January 6 - 8, 2023

 Because of the large number of schools regularly attending this fair, there may be a wait-list established.

-Candidates must be registered with a branch of Search Associates if they wish to request an invitation to attend the Bangkok-January Job Fair.
+Candidates must be registered with a Search Associates office if they wish to request an invitation to attend the Bangkok Fair.

-Because this is an early fair and attended by highly experienced international educators, this fair is quite competitive.
+Because this is a popular fair and attended by highly experienced international educators, this fair is quite competitive.
 Recruiters know that they have other fairs to attend at later dates, so they are very selective in this first round.
-Please talk with your sponsoring associate to determine if this fair is a good match for you or if another fair would be a better "fit".
+PLEASE ASK your sponsoring associate to determine if this fair is a good match for you or if another fair would be a better "fit".

-Candidates who are new to Search and wish to attend the Bangkok Fair look first at the region in which you live and register with the associate responsible for the region; If you are international (living outside of the US, UK, Canada, Australia/New Zealand), you may register with the following:
+Candidates who are new to Search and wish to attend the Bangkok Fair, look first at the region in which you live and register with the associate responsible for the region.
+If you are international (living outside of the US, UK, Canada, Australia/New Zealand), you may register with either Nick Kendell or Harry Deelman.